The Big Big Beat

-"The Big Big Beat" is a song recorded by American rapper Azealia Banks for her second mixtape Slay-Z (2016).
-It was released as the lead single from the mixtape on February 19, 2016 after Banks had announced the mixtape in the previous May.
+"The Big Big Beat" is a song recorded by American rapper Azealia Banks for her second mixtape, Slay-Z (2016).
+It was released as the lead single from the mixtape on February 19, 2016, after Banks had announced the mixtape in the previous May.
 Production of the song was handled by new producer An Expresso, while the song was penned by Banks alone.
-The song contains an uncredited sample of The Notorious B.I.G.'s voice.
-Lyrically, the track discusses staying true to your roots when you become famous.
+The song contains an uncredited sample of the Notorious B.I.G.'s voice.
+Lyrically, the track explores the importance of staying grounded and true to one's roots after achieving fame.

 Several critics highlighted the "club-ready" spirit of the composition and the "catchy" lyrics.
 A music video for the single was released on April 26, 2016 and features the rapper dancing in a hallway of a downtown skyscraper, on the top of a police vehicle, and at the entrance to Manhattan Criminal Courts Building.

 Background

 In May 2015, Banks announced on Twitter that she had recorded an entire mixtape of Jay Z covers and remixes, titled Slay-Z, and that she was contemplating releasing it.
 In August 2015, Banks revealed that due to contractual agreements, she was blocked from releasing any new music until her contract had expired, which would be around March 2016.
 On February 1, 2016, Banks announced that she would be releasing the aforementioned mixtape, and its lead single "The Big Big Beat" would be released on February 7.
 The announcement of new music came during a flurry of tweets Banks sent in which she endorsed Donald Trump and his campaign for presidency, which some critics saw as a cheap way of gaining publicity, with Spectrum writer Kerry Cardoza calling it "purely coincidental" that Banks endorsed Trump on the same days as announcing her new single.
 On February 8, Banks uploaded the single's artwork to Twitter.
 The following day, it was reported that the single had been pushed back.
 Banks uploaded the song to her SoundCloud account on February 19, self-releasing the single.
 On May 6, it was released on iTunes.